 27 May 2015 marked 200 years since Henry Parkes was born in Stoneleigh, near Coventry, UK.
 To commemorate the occasion, the Foundation has collected all the Henry Parkes Orations delivered by distinguished Australians since 2001 into a unique and thought-provoking 208-page book.
 Find out more.

-The Australian Mint has also also issued a commemorative 20c coin: Find out more.
+The Australian Mint also issued a commemorative 20c coin: Find out more.

 You can also read Centennial Park’s ‘Seven reasons why Henry Parkes matters’.

-And the Museum of Australian Democracy in Canberra is preparing an exhibition featuring a scrapbook compiled by his daughter Lily, which gives a delightful insight into Parkes as a family man.
+And the Museum of Australian Democracy in Canberra mounted an exhibition featuring a scrapbook compiled by his daughter Lily, which gives a delightful insight into Parkes as a family man.
 Find out more.